-In addition, an individual who is not the Subscriber may request revocation of a DV-SSL Certificate if the individual can demonstrate ownership or control over the device, and ownership or control over the domain.
+In addition, an individual who is not the Subscriber may request revocation of a DV-SSL Certificate if the individual can demonstrate ownership or control over the device and domain, or the associated private key.
 Likewise, an individual who is not the Subscriber may request revocation of an Administrative Certificate if the individual can demonstrate affiliation with the CA in a position of authority or responsibility for either the individual or the use of the Administrative Certificate.